History Files

 c.1650 BC

 Terqa's professional soldiers can be found serving in Syria during the reign of Irkabtum of Yamkhad.
+His mid-seventeenth century BC Yamkhad now controls north-western Syria, dominating Qatna, and as a result becomes a key target for attacks by the newly-created Hittite kingdom to its north.

 After Ammi-madar there may be a break in rule (although it is hard to tell with any certainty).
-The previous kings are ascribed to the Old Babylonian period (c.1741-1595 BC), while the subsequent kings are assigned to the Middle Babylonian period (c.1595 BC onwards).
-In c.1595 BC, the Hittites pass through Terqa on their way south to sack Babylon.
-Their raid ends the political situation that has been holding the Syrian states together, allowing the fledgling empire of Mitanni to rise to power in northern Mesopotamia.
-It could be possible that this raid also disrupts Hana's political structure, allowing a new dynasty of kings to establish itself.
+The previous kings are ascribed to the Old Babylonian period (about 1741-1595 BC), while the subsequent kings are assigned to the middle Babylonian period (about 1595 BC onwards).

 c.1595? - ?
 BC